AshridgeTechnologies/elemento/stories/Server side apps.md

 - ✅ Async calls in the server side code are handled correctly to return when all settled
 - ✅ App connector functions can use object values
 - ✅ Calls from client are cached and updated when resolved, like db calls
-- Firebase authorization is transmitted to the server side
+- ✅ Firebase authorization is transmitted to the server side
-- Current user is available in server functions
+- ✅ Current user is available in server functions, via CurrentUser()
+- ✅ Errors are reported as for client app
+- ✅ Server app connector can (should/must?) have the same name as the server app
+- ✅ Server app connector cache can be refreshed in a sensible way
+- ✅ All necessary code gen features from client generator are included
 - Preview can use simulated server running in browser
 - Documentation includes all prerequisites inc manual steps like enabling API in Cloud Console
 - Google approval for Elemento to remove security warnings
-- Errors are reported as for client app
-- Server app connector can (should/must?) have the same name as the server app
-- Server app connector cache can be refreshed in a sensible way
-- All necessary code gen features from client generator are included eg quote escaping

 Desirable
 ---------